-1.5.1 A Yellow Warning Card may be imposed on the parties concerned or the Person Responsible (PR) for the following:
+1.5.1 A Yellow Warning Card may be imposed for the following:

-- Abuse of horse (an action or omission involving the mistreatment of a horse).
-Any incidents considered to be serious Abuse of the Horse may be better dealt with through the formal Protest procedure as outlined in Dressage Rule 1.3.1.
-However, it is possible to both issue a yellow warning card and pursue formal protest procedure. - Abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official). - Failure to follow a direction of an Official relating to compliance with these rules. - a) serious infringements involving Abuse of horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card, unless lodged as a formal protest and subject to EA General Regulations (see above) - b) FEI, National-accredited Stewards, EA Technical Delegates, FEI-accredited Judges and EA National Judge Educators have the authority to issue a Yellow Warning Card to a PR when officiating at an Event.
-They can be given either by hand or any other suitable means and will state the reason for the penalty.
-Note that Rule 1.3.2 also provides for elimination by the Chief Judge of a competition for Abusive Riding of a Horse. - c) following a meeting with the party concerned at the event Yellow Warning Cards may be issued on the day and when being awarded by an EA or FEI Official should ideally be delivered personally to the party concerned together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
-If after reasonable efforts the party concerned cannot be notified during the period of the event that they have received a Yellow Warning Card, they must be notified within 24 hours of the event - d) in the case of riders under the age of 18 years, a Parent/Guardian must be present when the rider is issued with the Yellow Warning Card. - e) where a rider receives two or more Yellow Warning Cards within a 12 month period for the same offence the SDA will prepare a report for referral to the EA Branch for consideration under the Disciplinary Bylaws/General Regulations. - f) Yellow Warning Cards received at both International and National events will be taken into account. - g) the EA Official will advise their State Branch and State Dressage Committee of the issue of ALL Yellow Warning Cards and the reasons for the issue within 48 hours of the event. - h) the State Branch shall as soon as possible advise the National Office, who will arrange for the Yellow Warning Card issue to be entered into a National Database and will place the notice on the EA National website. - i) the name of the official giving the Yellow Card, their jurisdiction at the event and the name of the party concerned should be listed on the National Database, along with the reason for the decision - j) A Yellow Warning Card is a warning not a penalty and as such there is no Appeal against the issuing of a Yellow Warning Card
+- Abuse of horse (an action or omission involving the mistreatment of a horse). - Abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official). - Failure to follow a direction of an Official relating to compliance with these rules. - a) Serious infringements involving Abuse of horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card. - b) FEI, National-accredited Stewards, EA Technical Delegates, FEI-accredited Judges and EA National Judge Educators have the authority to issue a Yellow Warning Card at an Event.
+They can be given either by hand or any other suitable means and will state the reason for the penalty. - c) Following a meeting with the party concerned at the event Yellow Warning Cards may be issued on the day and when being awarded by an EA or FEI Official should ideally be delivered personally to the rider, together with an explanation as to why it is being issued and the possible consequences of any further offences being committed.
+If after reasonable efforts the rider cannot be notified during the period of the event that they have received a Yellow Warning Card, the rider must be notified within 14 (fourteen) days of the event

+- d) In the case of riders under the age of 18 years, a Parent/Guardian must be present when the rider is issued with the Yellow Warning Card. - e) Where a rider receives two or more Yellow Warning Cards within a 12 month period for the same offence the SDA will prepare a report for referral to the EA Branch for consideration under the Disciplinary Bylaws/General Regulations. - f) Yellow Warning Cards received at both International and National events will be taken into account. - g) The EA Official will advise their State Branch and State Dressage Committee of the issue of ALL Yellow Warning Cards and the reasons for the issue within 48 hours of the event. - h) The State Branch shall as soon as possible advise the National Office, who will arrange for the Yellow Warning Card issue to be entered into a National Database and will place the notice on the EA National website. - i) The name of the official giving the Yellow Card, their jurisdiction at the event and the name of the rider should be listed on the National Database, along with the reason for the decision.